briansak/clemea-devwks-2240/README.md

 > * Snapshots connected Elastic Block Storage devices
 > * Tags the instance with IR details

-5. Run your imported workflow.
+6. Run your imported workflow.

 <img width="1440" alt="image" src="https://user-images.githubusercontent.com/10421515/173712097-05b9094c-e06f-422f-aadf-c88a004e4e52.png">

-6. Return to your previously created workflow **Query EC2 Instance** that pulls instance details and run the workflow again.
+7. Return to your previously created workflow **Pod X - AWS Workflow** that pulls instance details and run the workflow again.
+I

-7. Click on the **Extract Security Group Name** activty and note that after running the incident response workflow, the Security Group has been changed to move the impacted host to an isolated security group.
+8. Click on the **Extract Security Group Name** activty and note that after running the incident response workflow, the Security Group has been changed to move the impacted host to an isolated security group.

 <img width="1440" alt="image" src="https://user-images.githubusercontent.com/10421515/216684838-535b37c8-cb18-49f2-9ef0-380f5b9fbce8.png">